Qila Mubarak, Patiala

 Qila Mubarak is a fortress of Sikh architecture in Patiala, Punjab, India.
+It was the residential palace of the Maharaja of Patiala.

 History

 Qila Mubarak was first built as a 'Kachigarhi' (Mud fortress) by Sidhu Jat ruler Baba Ala Singh in 1763, who was the founder of the Patiala dynasty.
 Later, it was reconstructed in baked bricks.
 It is said that the original fort created in 1763 was an extension built on top of an already existing Mughal fortress built by governor Hussain Khan in Patiala.
 The interior portion of Qila, which is known as Qila Androon is built by Maharaja Amar Singh.

+According to Atsushi Ikeda, the Qila Mubarak was constructed during the reign of Karam Singh and renovated by his successor, Narinder Singh, who was a patron of the arts.